better-rail/app/README.md

 ### Installation

-The following steps asssumes your enviorment is already set up for running React Native apps.
+The following steps assumes your environment is already set up for running React Native apps.
 If this is your first time, check out the [official set up guide](https://reactnative.dev/docs/environment-setup) beforehand.

 > Note: Building for iOS requires Xcode 14.2 or above